 A.M.
-Best, a credit rating company that focuses on the insurance market, gives Liberty Mutual an A rating.
+Best, a credit rating company that focuses on the insurance market, gives Liberty Mutual an A rating (effective November 8, 2021).
 That means the company’s outlook is stable.

 Bond credit rating agency Moody’s rates Liberty Mutual at A2, which describes the company as financially secure and a worthwhile investment according to Moody’s rating scale.

-Liberty Mutual policyholders seem mostly satisfied with their chosen insurer.
-Any complaints found in third-party review sites and customer sentiment portals are centered around the company’s auto, home, and renters insurance, not so much life insurance.
+Any complaints found about Liberty Mutual are centered around the company’s auto, home, and renters insurance, not so much life insurance.

 Here’s the breakdown from top customer ratings agencies:

 Consumers Advocate focuses on the policy offerings, reputation, and stability of insurance companies.
-They have positive reviews for Liberty Mutual’s home and auto insurance products, but not for life insurance.
+They have positive reviews for Liberty Mutual’s life insurance.

-Consumer Affairs lets verified users directly rate and write reviews about companies.
+Consumer Affairs lets verified users rate and write reviews about companies.
 Based on those reviews, Liberty Mutual scores 4.1 out of 5.
-Commenters again complain about Liberty Mutual’s auto and home products.
+Commenters mainly complain about Liberty Mutual’s auto and home products.

 The National Association of Insurance Commissioners (NAIC) counts complaints submitted to state insurance departments.
 They give Liberty Mutual a zero on their complaint index.
 A score of 1 represents the baseline average, while a zero means there weren’t enough customer complaints to count.
 According to the NAIC, Liberty Mutual’s life insurance products have barely received any complaints.